tteletubby/sillybird/README.md

-dont mind this, just a collection of some memes :)
+dont mind this, just a collection of memes